Our Commitment to Innovation

 2012

-Display updates in version 5 provide physicians with an easier way to navigate the vast amount of data captured by the iTrace.
-Surgical planning tools are first included with the iTrace.
+Display updates in Version 5.0 provide physicians with an easier way to navigate the vast array of data captured by the iTrace.
+The software debuts the first version of its now well-known surgical planning suite.

 2008

-Doctors around the world begin leveraging the power of diagnostic aberrometry in their practices as the iTrace 4 makes this superior technology accessible to all physicians.
+Doctors around the world begin leveraging the power of diagnostic aberrometry in their practices as iTrace 4.0 makes this superior technology accessible to all physicians.

 2000

-Ray tracing is introduced to the optical industry and diagnostic aberrometry becomes the standard in the research community as the earliest version of the iTrace gains adoption.
+Ray Tracing visual analysis is introduced to the optical industry and diagnostic aberrometry becomes the standard in the research community as the earliest version of the iTrace gains adoption.
+The iTrace becomes one of the most sought-after devices in research institutions when precise optical information is needed in clinical studies.

 Want to Learn More?
 Request an iTrace Demo